cxw620/rust-polyglot/docs/stability.rst

-That cargo expects there to be stability rules for "0.x" versions has made it feasible for many crate authors to avoid publishing a "1.0", and inevitably many have failed to do so, for all the usual crop of (bad) reasons.
+That cargo expects there to be stability rules for "0.x" versions has made it feasible for many crate authors to avoid publishing a "1.0", and inevitably many have failed to do so, for all the usual kinds of reasons.
-Many important and perfectly deecent, stable, and reliable Rust libraries still have "0.x" version numbers.
+Many important and perfectly decent, stable, and reliable Rust libraries still have "0.x" version numbers.

-Multiple versions of the same library can end up in the same program, and are then treated entirely disjoint by the language.
+Multiple versions of the same library can end up in the same program, and are then treated as entirely disjoint by the language.
 If they are require to interoperate, special measures must be taken.
 For example,